1 The Role of Analytics in Accounting

 Figure 1.2: The Accounting Analytics Workflow.

 The first stage is defining the question.
 Every analytics project begins with a clear statement of the problem or question to be addressed.
-In the opening scenario of this chapter, the controller’s question was specific: why did gross margins decline in the most recent quarter?
+In the opening scenario of this chapter, the controller’s question was specific, namely why did gross margins on the Furniture product line decline in the most recent quarter.
 A well-defined question guides every subsequent decision, from which data to collect to which visualizations to create.
 Vague questions produce vague answers.
 The ability to translate a business concern into an analytical question is one of the most important skills an accountant can develop.

 The second stage is identifying and accessing the data.
 Once the question is defined, the accountant must determine which data is needed and where it resides.
 In many organizations, the relevant data is stored in databases that are part of the company’s ERP system or accounting software.
 Accessing this data may require writing SQL queries to extract the relevant tables and columns.
 In other cases, the data may be available in spreadsheet exports or flat files.
-Chapter 2 and Chapter 3 of this textbook address this stage by teaching students how accounting data is structured and stored.
+Chapter 2 and Chapter 3 of this textbook address this stage by teaching students how accounting data is structured and stored within the Charles River database.

 The third stage is preparing and cleaning the data.
 Raw data almost always contains problems that must be resolved before analysis can begin.
 Missing values, duplicate records, inconsistent formatting, and incorrect data types are common in accounting datasets.
 Data preparation is often the most time-consuming stage of an analytics project, and it is also the most important.
 Analysis performed on dirty data produces unreliable results.
 Chapters 4 and 5 cover data preparation in Excel, and Chapters 9 and 10 cover data extraction and joining in SQL.